base2Services/ciinabox-ecs/README.md

-update               |Updates the ciinabox environment update_cert_to_acm   |Replace previously auto-generated IAM certificate with auto-validated ACM certificate (if one exists) upload_server_cert   |Uploads SSL server certs for ciinabox
+update               |Updates the ciinabox environment update_cert_to_acm   |Replace previously auto-generated IAM certificate with auto-validated ACM certificate (if one exists) upload_server_cert   |Uploads SSL server certs for ciinabox watch                |Monitors status of the active ciinabox until failed or successful

 ```